Responding to COVID-19 | Grief, Loss, and Bereavement

 - Part 2 - Supporting Grieving Students During a Pandemic: The current pandemic is associated with a large and growing number of deaths.
 This presentation provides practical suggestions on how schools can talk with and support grieving children in general.
 This presentation also highlights the unique challenges for supporting students during the pandemic and describe free resources from the Coalition to Support Grieving Students that can be used to address these challenges.

-This webinar discusses the experience of loss and grief for Latinos during the current pandemic, including physical and symbolic losses.
-The presenters discuss Latinos' values and rituals as they relate to the current pandemic.
-The importance of the therapeutic relationship is discussed as well as approaches and strategies that promote new rituals, new meanings, and transformative experience.
-Two case studies are included for group discussion.
+In difficult times, rituals provide a certain order to an existence that otherwise might be full of confusion and chaos.
+Given the current pandemic, loss and grief have taken a front seat.
+The presenters in this session discuss Latinos' values and rituals as they relate to the current pandemic.
+The importance of the therapeutic relationship will be discussed as well as approaches and strategies that promote new rituals, new meanings, and a transformative experience.
+Three case studies are included for group discussion.